knoup/xviii/README.md

 *INF can either MOVE, PARTIALLY ROTATE, or FULLY ROTATE in addition to attacking.

 *CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving.
 They can FULLY ROTATE after moving, however, but not before.
-(To be looked at)

-*However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.
+*Unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

 *INF by default features a square formation mechanic (although this can be removed/defined for other units as well).
 SF status can be toggled with F; while a unit is in SF, any melee enemy attack will use the modifier of that enemy's SQUAREFORMATIONMODIFIER.